Marvin4200/PureCount/TERMS_OF_SERVICE.md

 ## 6. Intellectual Property

 ### 6.1 Bot Ownership
-The CountingNo1 Bot, its code, features, and related materials are owned by the Bot developers and protected by intellectual property laws.
+The PureCount Bot, its code, features, and related materials are owned by the Bot developers and protected by intellectual property laws.

 ### 6.2 User Content
 You retain ownership of any content you create through Bot interactions, but grant us permission to use such content for Bot functionality.